magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-43091-unable-to-order-bundled-product-from-admin.md

 <ins>Expected results</ins>:

-Admin user is able to add the product with one quantity to cart.
+Admin user is able to add the product with one quantity to the cart.

 <ins>Actual results</ins>: